Daniel-Bodden/linear-trails-speck-opencl/README.md

 In the folder ~ you find the textfiles with the results.

-Be aware that the code requires a graphical card with work item sizes in dim1 and dim2 greater than >1.
+Be aware that the code requires a cpu with work item sizes in dim1 and dim2 greater than >1, with the exception of the 32bit variant.

 # OSX vs Linux